 We are an international owner of modern tanker, container and drybulk vessels.
 Our fleet of 30 high specification vessels (2.1 million dwt) with an average age of approximately 6.3 years as of June 30, 2014, consists of four Suezmax crude oil tankers, 18 modern medium range product tankers, all of which are classed as IMO II/III vessels, seven post-panamax container carrier vessels and one Capesize bulk carrier.
 Our vessels are capable of carrying a wide range of cargoes, including crude oil, refined oil products, such as gasoline, diesel, fuel oil and jet fuel, edible oils and certain chemicals, such as ethanol, as well as dry cargo and containerized goods.
 As of June 30, 2014, all our vessels were chartered under medium- to long-term time and bareboat charters (with an average remaining term of approximately 8.7 years) to large charterers such as BP Shipping Limited, Overseas Shipholding Group Inc., A.P.
 Moller-Maersk A.S., Hyundai Merchant Marine Co.
 Ltd., Subtec S.A. de C.V., Cosco Bulk Carrier Co.
 Ltd., Engen Petroleum Ltd. and Capital Maritime.
 All our time and bareboat charters provide for the receipt of a fixed base rate for the life of the charter, and in the case of 11 of our 24 time charters, also provide for profit sharing arrangements in excess of the base rate.
 As of the date hereof and prior to giving effect to this offering and the expected repurchase of common units from Capital Maritime, the Marinakis family, including Evangelos M. Marinakis, our chairman, may be deemed to beneficially own a 27.1% interest in us through its beneficial ownership of, amongst others, Capital Maritime.
-Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are repurchased), the Marinakis family may be deemed to beneficially own an 18.7% interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime.
+Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are sold in the offering (not including any potential common units sold should the underwriters exercise their overallotment option) and common units are repurchased), the Marinakis family may be % interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital deemed to beneficially own a Maritime.